 In Lean, maintenance should be proactive.
 Total Productive Maintenance (TPM) is a method for maintaining equipment so that problems like breakdowns and slow-running machines don’t interfere with productivity.
+An organization can face lengthy delays and wasted time when machines are constantly breaking down or unexpected maintenance occurs often.

 TPM has many components, which are sometimes called the 8 Pillars of TPM.
 These pillars include: